tensorlayer/TensorLayer/docs/user/tutorial.rst

 Word Embedding
 ----------------

-Hao Dong highly recommend you to read Colah's blog `Word Representations`_ to understand why we want to use a vector representation, and how to compute the vectors.
+We highly recommend you to read Colah's blog `Word Representations`_ to understand why we want to use a vector representation, and how to compute the vectors.
 (For chinese reader please `click <http://dataunion.org/9331.html>`_.
 More details about word2vec can be found in